Codesee-io/oss-port/README.md

 **Remix todos:**

-- [ ] populate the markdown inside projects
-- [ ] parse emojis in markdown
 - [ ] fetch data from GitHub
 - [ ] use the correct favicon
 - [ ] pull the projects from the file system during development